Hear From Our Parents

 Shizue Tsuboi, Parent of Kazuha in Year 2

-Currently my son and daughter are attending school at Etonhouse at Broadrick since two years.
+Currently, my son and daughter are attending school at EtonHouse for the past two years.

-Before that, they were at the Etonhouse pre-school Newton branch.
+Before that, they were at the EtonHouse pre-school in Newton.
 The transition from the pre-school to the primary school has been very smooth.

-At Etonhouse Broadrick you still have the intimate environment like the pre-school.
+At EtonHouse you still have a close-knit environment like in pre-school.
 All the teachers know the students and there is a real personal connection.

 Every single day, my kids go to school with a smile.
-And that is for me as a parent the most important thing.
+And as a parent, that is the most important thing.

 Zimin Chen, Parent of Logan in Year 3 and Zoey in Year 1

-Our daughter Maya has been studying at EtonHouse Broadrick for the past 3 years.
-To date we have noticed significant developments and she is driven to be good at what she does and is always eager to take part in the various sports and art activities.
+Our daughter Maya has been studying in EtonHouse for the past 3 years.
+We have noticed significant developments in her and she is driven to be good at what she does and is always eager to take part in the various sports and art activities.

 We feel strongly that a lot of these positive changes are because of the interest and support of her teacher.
-She has been exceptional when it comes to communicating to parents and that my queries and concerns are always listened to and addressed promptly and effectively.
+She has been exceptional when it comes to communicating with parents.
+My queries and concerns are always listened to and addressed promptly and effectively.